stat133-sp19/hw-stat133-leecarol/binomial/README.md

 ## Motivation

 This package has been developed as part of a class project to learn and improve skill at the creation of an R project.
 The binomial distribution is an important, commonly used distribution.
-This package allows the user to quickly and efficiently calculate vales of a binomial random variable.
+This package allows the user to quickly and efficiently calculate values of a binomial random variable.

 ## Installation